robotframework/robotframework-RFCP-syllabus/basics.md

 ### Log levels

 Messages in log files can have different log levels.
-Some of the messages are written by Robot Framework itself, but also executed keywords can log information using different levels.
+Some messages are written by Robot Framework itself, but executed keywords can also log information using different levels.
 [[User Guide: Log levels][UG Log levels]]

 ## OTHER TOOLS

-Test framework has tools that can be used for post processing test case reports and documentation creation.
+The test framework has tools that can be used for post-processing test case reports and documentation creation.
 [[User Guide: Supporting tools][UG Supporting tools]]

 ### Learning objectives